sheltermanager/asm3/doc/manual/wordkeys.rst

     Yes or No if this donation is eligible for UK giftaid PaymentComments
     Any comments on the payment
+PaymentTotalDue
+    The total of all selected payments that have a due date and no received date PaymentTotalReceived
+    The total of all selected payments that have a received date

 Cost Keys
 ---------